Mrian07/Proyeksi/frontend/doc/TESTING.md

-ProyeksiApp is a hybrid application with most parts being Rails, along with some directives being used within Rails templates (the legacy application), and an Angular frontend for isolated SPA-like Modules such as the Work Packages module.
+Proyeksiapp is a hybrid application with most parts being Rails, along with some directives being used within Rails templates (the legacy application), and an Angular frontend for isolated SPA-like Modules such as the Work Packages module.